Pakoke/learn-terraform-circleci/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 At this point, you will have your pipeline set up and running without any issue.
-To see that it is working and you have your entire infrastructure, we need to understand each set of steps to really see that we have everything created.
+To see that it is working and you have your entire infrastructure created, we need to understand each set of steps to really see that we have everything built in our AWS account.

 On our pipeline we are going to have four sections
-1. Apply section: This section will consist on apply the main infrastructure which it is going to consist in a ECS cluster, a VPC and an Application Load Balancer.
+1. Apply steps: This section will consist on building the main infrastructure which it is going to consist in a ECS cluster, a VPC and an Application Load Balancer.
 You can test this part going to the terraform step and get the output there.
 You will see an URL which it is going to return a ``HEALTHY`` message.
-Note: CircleCI ofuscate environment variables that's why we see the string ``.*********.``.
-In this case, that string correspond to the region itself.
+**Note: CircleCI ofuscate environment variables that's why we see the string ``.*********.``.
+In this case, that string correspond to the region itself.**

 <a>
     <img src="images/aws_loadbalancer_endpoint.png" alt="aws_loadbalancer_endpoint" width="800" height="500">